elliottw/elliottw.github.io/content/index.md

 I'm a [Designer](posts/20240403T154129--about) who sometimes [works](20240403T160142--portfolio) and sometimes [writes](posts/).

-I am not a designer.
+I am not a designer. test